catenglaender/public-notes/ILIAS-development/2025/toolbar-actions-to-data-table/toolbar-actions-to-data-table.md

 ### Deprecate Select plus Button Actions

-The combination of a Dropdown Select next to a Submit button should be avoided.
+The combination of a Dropdown Select Input next to a Submit button should be avoided.

-An example for this is this export toolbar:

 We teach the User that any information shown on the Filter and View Control inputs reflects a display state.
 Consequently, we should avoid having a rival concept (a select with a state that has no current effect on the data shown).